 At the risk of sounding like that Grumpy Guy, Andy Rooney, William Safire (I’m already dating myself), or, worse, one of those gray beards I am always complaining about, I am going to complain.

 Here it is: I don’t understand language anymore, and I’m talking about English.
 The use of words and the words themselves have changed at such a pace over the past few years that I can no longer sit idly by without, well, complaining.
 I’m sure you know what I am talking about, but, just in case, let me give some exempli gratia.

 Most people are terrified of sounding uneducated.
-This turn toward the polite I blame on the Beach Boys, when everybody wanted to sound as if they came from the Valley, which is the one place that was judged to be least offensive and judgmental.
+This turn toward the polite I blame on the Beach Boys.
+In the 1960s, everybody wanted to sound as if they came from the Valley, which was the one place thought to be the least offensive and judgmental.
 This might have had something to do with the weather.

-“Impact” as a direct object verb is perhaps the most glaring example of what I am talking about, since it has become both official and unofficial in its use.
+“Impact” as a direct object verb is the most glaring example of what I am talking about, since it has become official and unofficial in its use.
 Think of business reports, textbooks, news coverage, stories on the Internet, etc. It used to be that things could have an impact on other things or that you could assess the impact of a certain cause by studying its effects.
 Now, however, things directly impact other things, which, in turn, may be literally a-mazing or “sucky,” depending on your point of view.
 I do not like this new development, especially since people don’t even seem to be aware that there was an earlier time when impact was a noun and, if a verb, an intransitive one at best.

 And don’t get me started about “went” used as a past participle as in, “Sure, I could have went to the store, but then I would have missed the game.”
 It makes me wince.
 Literally.
 Went is the past tense of the infinitive to go; gone is the past participle.
 Don’t mix them up, or you will be impacting your job prospects.